-The in-place volumes within the current mine plan areas have been classified as discovered resources, based on Sproule's review of core hole data, assays, test pit results, outcrop data and geological mapping.
-Although it is not possible to identify either the exploitable portion of the discovered resources or the recoverable portion of those resources until the final mine plan is incorporated into the geological model, Sproule is confident that contingent resources will be assigned to the three proposed and permitted mine pits once this has been done.
-Since that work is expected to immediately follow the Sproule Report, Sproule believes the most specific classification, as of the effective date of the Sproule Report, is discovered resources.
+The in-place volumes within the current mine plan areas have been classified as discovered resources, based on core hole data, assays, test pit results, outcrop data and geological mapping.
+Although it is not possible to identify either the exploitable portion of the discovered resources or the recoverable portion of those resources until the final mine plans are incorporated into the geological model, Sproule is confident that contingent resources will be assigned to the three proposed and permitted mine pits once this has been done.
+In 2011, the company identified four additional prospective mine pit areas that were further delineated with infill coring in 2012 and are currently undergoing design configuration and recoverable resource quantification.
+Since that work is expected to closely follow this assessment, we believe the most specific classification, as of the effective date of this report, is discovered resources.

 Discovered resources were also estimated for the balance of the property, using information gathered from exploration core holes drilled on a nominal 40-acre spacing, supplemented by historical core assays, outcrop data and geological mapping.
-Although the current geological data clearly supports the expectation that at least a portion of the area will be mineable, and it would be possible to define conceptual mine plans for that area, it is Sproule's opinion that recoverable volumes cannot be assigned until a mine plan has been defined and that definition of a mine plan requires that the Company gather sufficient additional core hole data to map the ore beds to the same degree as the current mine plan area in order to identify the exploitable portion of the resource.
-In addition, the planned economic evaluation of the currently proposed mine pits will assist greatly in the further classification of these resources.
-Thus, Sproule believes that contingent resources will be assigned to a portion of the area once the additional information is available and, as a result, it is Sproule's opinion that the most specific classification, as of the effective date of this report, is discovered resources.
+Although the current geological data garnered from 2012 10 acre spaced infill coring supports the expectation that the company's proposed additional mine pits (numbers 3 through 7) will be fully designed and permitted, it is Sproule's opinion that recoverable volumes cannot be assigned until future mine plans have been defined to the same degree as the current mine plan area in order to confirm the exploitable portion of the resource.
+In addition, the ongoing economic evaluation of the currently proposed mine pits will assist greatly in the further classification of these resources.
+Thus, Sproule believes that contingent resources will be assigned to a portion of this area once the additional information is available and, as a result, it is Sproule's opinion that the most specific classification, as of the effective date of this report, is discovered resources.

 DISCOVERED PETROLEUM (BITUMEN) INITIALLY-IN-PLACE (1) , P.R.
-SPRING LEASE, UTAH AS OF FEBRUARY 29, 2012
+SPRING LEASE, UTAH As of February 28, 2013

 Development Area Area (acres) Best Estimate (2) (MMbbl)

 Permitted Mine Plan Area (3) :

-North Pit 61.8 4.7
+North Pit 61.8 4.5

-West Pit 30.5 2.1
+West Pit 30.5 2.3

 Sub-total 92.2 6.8

 Mine Plan Area yet to be permitted (4) :

-South Pit 66.7 3.1
+South Pit 66.7 2.7

-Proposed and Permitted Mine Plan Area Sub-Total 159.0 9.9
+Proposed and Permitted Mine Plan Area Sub-Total 159.0 9.5

-Area with no Current Appraisal or Mine Plans (5) 5,771.0 179.9
+Area without formally submitted Mine Plans (5) 5,771.0 174.8

-TOTAL LEASE 5,930.0 189.8
+TOTAL LEASE 5,930.0 184.3